 Ovarian Tumor clinical trials at UC Cancer

 3 research studies open to eligible people

-open to eligible people ages up to 49 years
+open to eligible people ages 3-30

-This phase III trial studies how well active surveillance, bleomycin, carboplatin, etoposide, or cisplatin work in treating pediatric and adult patients with germ cell tumors.
-Active surveillance may help doctors to monitor subjects with low risk germ cell tumors after their tumor is removed.
+This phase III trial studies how well active surveillance help doctors to monitor subjects with low risk germ cell tumors for recurrence after their tumor is removed.
 When the germ cell tumors has spread outside of the organ in which it developed, it is considered metastatic.
 Drugs used in chemotherapy, such as bleomycin, carboplatin, etoposide, and cisplatin, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 The trial studies whether carboplatin or cisplatin is the preferred chemotherapy to use in treating metastatic standard risk germ cell tumors.

 at UC Davis UCLA UCSF